BA Graphic Design

 - £250 in Year 4

-For optional study trips or field-based projects, you will normally need to cover accommodation, subsistence and travel costs.
+For optional study trips or field-based projects, you will normally need to pay for accommodation, subsistence and travel costs.

 - the nature and location of each trip